matteogobbi/MGFashionMenuView/README.md

     //Access to property to know if the control is shown or not [menuView isShown];

-    //Access to property to know if the control is performing the animating or not [menuView isAnimating];
+    //Access to property to know if the control is performing the animation or not [menuView isAnimating];
 ```